 The Marquette chapter of Kappa Tau Alpha, the national honor society for journalism and mass communication, was established in 1929.
 Undergraduate students majoring in journalism and mass communication who are in the upper 10 percent scholastically in their junior or senior year are eligible for membership.
 Graduate students who are in the upper 10 percent scholastically and have completed 12 hours in journalism or mass communication are also eligible.
 Appointments are made annually.

-To learn more, contact our faculty adviser, Dr. William Thorn.
+To learn more, contact our faculty adviser, Dr. Ana Garner.

 The Marquette University Players present four productions a year at the Evan P. and Marion Helfaer Theatre.
 Students from across campus are invited to work as actors, stage managers, designers, technicians and box office and publicity personnel.
 The Players also present a children's show for more than 12,000 grade schoolers annually, along with a full season of studio and workshop productions, completely produced and directed by students.